attack68/rateslib/docs/source/f_fxf.rst

    fxf.rate("eurusd", dt(2022, 9, 15))

+Where the manual calculation to derive this value is as follows:

+.. math::

+   f_{EURUSD, i} = \frac{1 + d_i r_{USDUSD, i}}{1 + d^*_i r^*_{EURUSD, i}} f_{EURUSD, i-1} = \frac{1 + 0.708 \times 0.03558}{1+0.708 \times 0.01297} \times 1.05 = 1.06666

-We can repeat the above manual calculation with the necessary adjustments.
+And the rate which went into the above manual calculation is confirmed by:

 .. ipython:: python

    fxf.fx_curves["eurusd"].rate(dt(2022, 1, 3), dt(2022, 9, 15))

-.. math::

-   f_{EURUSD, i} = \frac{1 + d_i r_{USDUSD, i}}{1 + d^*_i r^*_{EURUSD, i}} f_{EURUSD, i-1} = \frac{1 + 0.708 \times 0.03558}{1+0.708 \times 0.01297} \times 1.05 = 1.06666

 Visualization
 --------------